 - I really want a good partner, what can I do and how would I have to be to attract someone like that into my life?

-These are some of the things I had to ask myself when I was at the lowest point in my life.
+These are some of the things I had to ask myself when I was at the lowest point of my life.
 I definitely do not see myself as someone worthy enough to be preaching such things, but I will say I have been through some pretty tough crap in my life and I wish to share my journey with you.
-If you stumbled upon this post, and you still have no idea what my background is like, please read through my older blog entries, or go to my personal Facebook page under the “About” section and read the “Notes” I’ve written.
+If you stumbled upon this post, and you still have no idea what my background is like, please read through my older blog entries, or go to my personal Facebook page to get an idea.
 I am completely open with my past and how it led me to this field.

 There Is Really No Such Thing As ‘Luck’ In Chinese Metaphysics